adrika-mandal-tech/CODECRAFT_ML_03/README.md

 # CODECRAFT_ML_03
 Pet-Image Classification for Dogs and Cats.
+Classification is a form of supervised machine learning in which the label represents a categorization, or class.
+There are two common classification scenarios-binary, multiclass
+In binary classification, the label determines whether the observed item is (or isn't) an instance of a specific class.
+Or put another way, binary classification models predict one of two mutually exclusive outcomes.

 This Repository contains Two methods for Image classification of dogs and cats:

  1)MACHINE LEARNING METHOD : by creating SUPPORT VECTOR MACHINE (SVM) Model